Faraud-B/Python/Class-Distribution/README.md

 # Class Distribution
-Software that automates the distribution of classes in a school Can be used to distribute the classes among teachers
+Software that automates the distribution of classes in a school. <br>
+Can be used to distribute the classes among teachers

 What it does: